hook-s3c/vpngate-automator/README.md

 3. after choosing a country shortcode, you will then be presented with the filtered results
 4. the program will then ask you to choose a VPN config by the identifier in the first column
 5. choose an identifier and the program will create the OpenVPN config file in ./.vpnconfigs/
-6. it will then run the openvpn client with escalated privilges and you will now be tunneled to another country
+6. it will then run the openvpn client with escalated privileges and you will now be tunnelled to another country
 7. profit!

 ## Roadmap